MicrosoftLearning/SC-5008-Configure-and-manage-entitlement-with-Microsoft-Entra-ID/Instructions/Labs/Lab_06_monitor-identity-secure-score.md

 #### Task 2 - Execute an improvement action

-1. To improve one area of the identity security posture, select **Protect all users with a sign-in risk policy**.
+1. To improve one area of the identity security posture, select **Enable Microsoft Entra ID Identity Protection sign-in risk policies**.

-2. In the tile that opens, scroll down and select **Get Started**.

-3. A new tab will open for **Identity Protection | Sign-in risk policy**.
+3. From the menu on the left, open **Identity Protection | Sign-in risk policy**.

 4. Select **All users** under **Assignments**.